alexlarner/Resume/README.md

 - Automated almost all the application packaging & lifecycle management work by writing a PowerShell module ([Larner.ConfigManager](https://github.com/alexlarner/Larner.ConfigManager)) and training the team on how to use it
 - Created standards, process, and procedure documentation for application packaging
 - Overhauled linked server patching from a custom codebase of tens of thousands of lines of PowerShell, SQL, and C# code, and a SQL DB, into multiple Orchestration Groups in Config Manager and less than a hundred lines of code
-- Transformed the team’s documentation from Word docs on a network share to a version-controlled Azure DevOps Wiki utilizing Markdown
+- Transformed the team's documentation from Word docs on a network share to a version-controlled Azure DevOps Wiki utilizing Markdown
 - Packaged applications for deployment through Config Manager (formerly SCCM) utilizing PatchMyPC and the PSAppDeployToolkit

+### Pastoral Search Committee Chairman, Grace Bible Church

+February 2022 - December 2024

+Lansing, MI

+- Led a committee of 10 people through hiring an interim pastor and a permanent full-time pastor
+- Wrote doctrinal questionnaires to vet candidates
+- Created hiring process workflow
+- Led in-person interviews of candidates
+- Facilitated collaboration by setting up a Discord server for the committee and trained the members on its use
+- Administrated regular meetings in accordance with Robert's Rules of Order

 ### IT Automation Engineer, Neogen Corporation